SultanAlshehhi/ML_py-Group-Project/presentation_script.md

 - Training labels with actual dengue case counts
 - Test features for making final predictions

-We merged the training data using pandas, combining features and labels on city, year, and week identifiers. **✓ Load the data using pandas and split the data frame into X (inputs) and y (outputs)**
+We merged the training data using pandas, combining features and labels on city, year, and week identifiers. **✓ Load the data using pandas and split the data frame into X (inputs) and y (outputs) (2 points)**

 **[SLIDE: Feature engineering approach]**